Revix-Systems/Revix-Systems/COMING-SOON.md

 **The next evolution of your game library.**

+Revix-Portal is designed to make managing and accessing your game library simpler, faster, and more convenient.

 ### 🚀 Currently Working On

-* 🔄 Rewriting the application for a faster, smoother experience
+* 🔄 Preparing the application for the **v0.9.0 release**
-* 🐞 Fixing bugs and improving stability
+* 🐞 Fixing bugs and improving overall stability
-* ⚡ Optimizing performance
+* ⚡ Optimizing performance and responsiveness
 * 🎨 Refining the UI and improving usability
-* ✨ Adding new quality-of-life features
+* ✨ Adding new quality-of-life improvements

 ### 📅 Planned

-* Additional Steam integrations
+* 🔗 Additional Steam integrations
-* Improved download management
+* 📥 Improved download management
-* Bringing back the Guides tab
+* 📚 Bringing back the **Guides & Support** section

 ---

-# 📺 Revix-Vid
+# 🎮 Revix-Manager

-**A lightweight, modern video downloader powered by yt-dlp.**
+**A multifunctional library and download manager.**

+Revix-Manager is designed to help you manage and download games, videos, music, and more.
+Its long-term goal is to provide a convenient way to organize and archive content you already own.

 ### 🚀 Currently Working On

-* 🎨 A complete UI redesign
+* 🐞 Fixing existing bugs
+* ✨ Adding new features
-* ⚡ Faster and more efficient downloads
+* ⚡ Improving performance
-* 🎵 Improved audio extraction
-* 📂 Better playlist support
-* 🐞 Improved stability and reliability
+* 🔧 Refining and expanding existing functionality

 ### 📅 Planned

+* 🚀 Publishing the first full release
-* Additional download providers
+* 📥 Optimizing download performance
-* Download history
-* Automatic update system
-* Support for additional export formats

-> While Revix-Vid has not received an update since its initial release, development is continuing behind the scenes as we prepare a much larger update.
+* 🤝 Introducing community-focused features

 ---

 # 📺 Revix-Vid Plus

-**The next generation of Revix-Vid.**
+**The next generation of Revix-Vid — built for Android.**

-Revix-Vid Plus is the next step in the evolution of our video tools, building on the foundation of Revix-Vid with a focus on improved usability, performance, and additional functionality.
+Revix-Vid Plus is the next step in the evolution of our video tools.
+Building on the foundation of Revix-Vid, the new application focuses on improved usability, better performance, greater flexibility, and additional functionality — all designed specifically for Android.

 ### 🚀 Currently Working On

 * 🏗️ Establishing the new application architecture
-* 🎨 Designing the new user experience
+* 🎨 Designing a modern and intuitive user experience
 * ⚡ Improving download performance
-* 🧩 Building a more flexible feature system
+* 🧩 Building a more flexible and scalable feature system

 ### 📅 Planned

-* Expanded download capabilities
+* 📥 Expanded download capabilities
-* Improved playlist management
+* 📋 Improved playlist management
-* Additional providers and formats
+* 🌐 Additional providers and supported formats
-* Enhanced customization
+* 🎨 Enhanced customization options
-* Integration with the wider Revix ecosystem
+* 🔗 Integration with the wider Revix ecosystem

----

-# 🧩 Revix-SDK

-**The future foundation of the Revix ecosystem.**

-Revix-SDK is our first **open-source project**, designed to provide a shared foundation for current and future Revix applications.

-An early version of the SDK is already used internally by Revix-Vid, but there is still significant work to be completed before it is ready for public use.

-### 🚀 Currently Working On

-* Core libraries
-* Shared UI components
-* Configuration systems
-* Logging framework
-* Networking utilities

-### 📅 Planned

-* Plugin support
-* Comprehensive documentation
-* NuGet packages
-* Public release

----

-# 🗄️ Revix-DB

-**Our custom Lua-based database system.**

-Revix-DB is being developed to reduce our dependency on HubCap services while providing a faster, more flexible backend for the future of Revix-Portal.

-### 🚀 Currently Working On

-* Manual version publishing
-* Lua database engine
-* Performance improvements
-* API improvements
-* Simplified deployment

-### ⚠️ Known Limitations

-Early versions of Revix-DB will require users to manually install the required Lua files.

-Until the installation process becomes seamless, **HubCap support will remain fully available**.

 ---